 As an owner of a .se or .nu domain name, this can mean you may be contacted by phone or through email by companies using questionable methods offering to sell you domain names under the generic top-level domains such as .com, .net and .org.

 The sales person may claim that they have “another customer” interested in the domain name but are obligated to first offer you the domain name because you own the .se or .nu domain.

 Register a .se domain when you register a new company name

 For many years, we have noted the registration of .se domains where the domain name is identical to a new company name, which was registered and published just a few days earlier.
 Therefore, it is important to remember to also register your domain name in conjunction with the registration of your new company name.
-Here are some tips that may be helpful when choosing a domain name.

 We are currently aware of the following activities

 It is The Swedish Internet Foundation's recommendation to all our registrars (retailers), not to cooperate with the companies listed below on this site, in accordance to the registrar agreement (section 2.5).
-You can read the registrar agreement here.

 This recommendation is also made by representatives of The Swedish Internet Foundation's accredited registrars association; registrars.se, referring to the association’s ethical rules.